51Degrees/specifications/pipeline-specification/features/data-updates.md

 ### Errors

 There are several possible causes of errors within the data update service.
-As this is a background service, we must ensure that any failures are caught and logged, rather than being lost or causing process failures.
+As this is a background service, any failures will need to be caught and logged, rather than being lost or causing process failures.

-These messages must also be consistent across languages to make life easier for 51Degrees support.
+These messages MUST also be consistent across languages to make life easier for 51Degrees support.

 [***Highlighted***] text should only be present if this is an automated update rather